-1 Your VAIO computer model
+- 1 Your VAIO computer model

-You can find it at the lower right corner of the display on the notebook, and in the same place on the front panel of the CPU on the desktop.
+- You can find it at the lower right corner of the display on the notebook.

-2 Your computer's serial number
+- 2 Your computer's serial number

-You can find it on the back or bottom of the notebook or on the back of the desktop.
+- You can find it on the back or bottom of the notebook.
 The serial number is the last 7 digits of the number below the barcode.

 - 3 The operating system on your computer

 - 4 The hardware component or the software program that is causing the problem

 - 5 A brief description of the problem